BillyDM/billydm.github.io/content/blog/clarifying-some-things.md

 * Fast incremental compiles (or even better, hot-reloading)
 * Support for [pointer locking](https://developer.mozilla.org/en-US/docs/Web/API/Pointer_Lock_API).
 Well ok, this is a pretty niche feature, but let me tell you if you do need it it really sucks if the UI library doesn't support it.
 * Bindings to other languages (especially a scripting language like Python or ~~Javascript~~ Typescript).
 This alone will make the project accessible to a *lot* more people.

+### Edit:

+Some more features that were brought up to my attention, as well as some more I thought of:

+* Detailed unicode text editing (single-line and multi-line).
+This is *very* hard to get right.
+* Ability to click links in user-generated text
+* Support for a variety of image formats, including SVG and GIF
+* Loading placeholders for images and other content that is being downloaded
+* Ability to play sound effects (although this one could be handled by a separate crate)
+* Ability to playback videos (offline and streaming).
+This should also include control overlays.
+* Integration with native menubars and other window controls
+* Support for borderless windows
+* Integration with native dialogs such as file dialogs and print dialogs
+* Integration with OS notifications and media controls
+* Proper password input, as well as integration with the OS's keychain
+* Support for custom keyboard shortcuts, along with the ability to change those shortcuts at runtime
+* Kinetic scrolling for touch screens (although this probably isn't that necessary unless you're targeting mobile)
+* Infinitely scrolling lists (very hard to get right)
+* Ability to move panels using drag-and-drop, as well as the ability to pop-out panels into a floating window
+* Support for custom layouts for things like node editors (tricky if using a declarative API)
+* Animation support
+* Nested drop-down menus, as well as the ability to scroll drop-downs that are taller than the screen.
+* Proper nested tree widget
+* Proper table widget
+* Some more advanced widgets like calendars, color selectors, and emoji input dialogs (although these could be handled by third-party extensions)
+* Also don't forget to include any of the essential widgets.
+These lists of built-in widgets in [GTk3](https://docs.gtk.org/gtk3/visual_index.html) and [GTK4](https://docs.gtk.org/gtk4/visual_index.html) can give you a good idea.

 ---